facebookresearch/hydra/website/docs/intro.md

 sidebar_label: Introduction
 ---
 Hydra is a framework for writing flexible command line applications.
-The name Hydra comes from it's ability to run multiple similar jobs that are doing different things - much like a Hydra with multiple heads.
+The name Hydra comes from its ability to run multiple similar jobs - much like a Hydra with multiple heads.

-Key features:
+## Key features:

-* Unified command line interface to run your application locally or remotely
+* Unified command line interface to run your application locally or launch it remotely
-* Compose your configuration dynamically, allowing free overriding of everything from the command line.
+* Compose your configuration dynamically, allowing overriding of everything from the command line
-* Command line driven parameter sweep
+* Run multiple jobs with different arguments with a single command
-* Dynamic tab completion
+* Dynamic command line tab completion

 The best way to understand what Hydra is good for is to go through some [examples](examples/minimal).